Lichens-Innovation/ts-common/README.md

 Test coverage must be maintained at 80% or higher.
 It is therefore important to always attempt to cover new code that is added with appropriate tests.

-## Library version
+## Library semantic versioning

-When there is a breaking change, Semantic Versioning must be used to indicate that a major behavior has changed.
+When there is a breaking change, [Semantic Versioning](https://semver.org/#summary) must be used to indicate that a major behavior has changed.
 Semantic Versioning follows the `MAJOR.MINOR.PATCH` format:

-- **MAJOR** version is incremented for changes that are incompatible with previous versions
+* `MAJOR` version when you make incompatible API changes
-- **MINOR** version is incremented when adding backward-compatible features
+* `MINOR` version when you add functionality in a backward compatible manner
-- **PATCH** version is incremented for backward-compatible bug fixes
+* `PATCH` version when you make backward compatible bug fixes

 ## Project coding guidelines